 - Children: 9.5 to 13 g/dL

-African Americans may have lower Hb values than Caucasians [R].
+African Americans may have lower hemoglobin values than whites .

 We cannot live without hemoglobin.
 It supplies tissues with oxygen and supports all body functions.

-That said, Hb also has some other lesser-known beneficial functions listed below.
+That said, hemoglobin also has some other lesser-known beneficial functions listed below.

-Hb is capable of producing and releasing nitric oxide (NO) molecules [R].
+Hemoglobin is capable of producing and releasing nitric oxide (NO) molecules .

-It seems Hb increasingly produces NO as red blood cells enter regions of low oxygen (hypoxia).
-There, NO increases blood flow by expanding blood vessels and thereby increases the oxygen supply [R].
+Studies suggest that hemoglobin increasingly produces nitric oxide as red blood cells enter regions of low oxygen (hypoxia).
+There, nitric oxide increases blood flow by expanding blood vessels and thereby increases the oxygen supply .

-In elderly, those with lower Hb levels (below 13 g/dL in men and 12 g/dL women), had a higher risk of developing dementia three years later (1435 subjects) [R].
+A study in 1435 elderly showed that those with low hemoglobin levels (below 13 g/dL in men and 12 g/dL women), had a higher risk of developing dementia over the next three years .